zobayerlabib/OSProject/README.md

 ### Steps to Verify and Change Permissions:

 1. **Verify Permissions:**
    - After creating a file in the `/root` directory of the Debian container, check the permissions on the host machine:
      ```bash
-     @joeynor ➜ /workspaces/OSProject (main) $ ls -l myroot
+     @jobayer9999 ➜ /workspaces/OSProject (main) $ ls -l myroot
      ```
    - You should see something like:
      ```bash